cmedina-dev/cjmedina95/README.md

 - ⚡ Fun fact: ...
 -->

+I am an aspiring software developer with a focus on full-stack development, specializing in Python, JavaScript, and Node.js.
+I have a solid foundation in computer science and software engineering, with experience in building web applications and developing RESTful APIs.

+My technical skills include proficiency in front-end development using HTML, CSS, and JavaScript, as well as frameworks like React, Vue.js, and Angular.
+On the back-end, I am experienced with server-side scripting using Node.js and frameworks like Express, as well as Python web frameworks like Django and Flask.
+I also have experience working with databases like CosmosDB, PostgreSQL, and MongoDB.

-Hi, I'm Christian.
-I currently work as a **Systems Administrator** in Austin, Texas.
-I'm studying to transition into a DevOps / Engineering role to build solutions.
-I love to play horror games 🎮, and I also enjoy watching competitions and comedies on TV! 📺
+I love to play horror games 🎮, and I also enjoy watching competitions and comedies on TV.
+My most recently finished show is Blown Away.
+Currently watchihg Physical: 100! 📺

 * 🔭 I’m currently working on my AWS SAA-C03 certification and The Odin Project.
 * 💭 I’m learning about EC2, S3, and VPCs.